sergeyklay/dotfiles/README.md

 Other projects I also support from time to time are:

 - [GNU Emacs configuration][1]
-  My personal configuration for GNU Emacs which I port around from system to system with me.
+  My personal configuration for GNU Emacs

 - [Vim configuration][2]
-  My personal configuration for Vim which I port around from system to system with me.
+  My personal configuration for Vim

 ## License